Tensor Kernel Recovery for Spatio-Temporal Hawkes Processes: Conclusion

 \section{Conclusion}

 We have studied the recovery of the base intensity matrix and the tensor of the discretized version of the kernel function for spatio-temporal Hawkes processes.
-A formulation of the maximum likelihood estimation with the constraints has been proposed using TNN.
+Using TNN, a formulation of the maximum likelihood estimation with the constraints has been proposed.
 Specifically, a precise theoretical upper bound for the sum of square errors of the proposed estimators has been presented.
-We have also applied the ADMM and MM algorithm to solve the proposed convex optimization problem.
+We have also applied the ADMM and MM algorithms to solve the proposed convex optimization problem.
 The numerical experiments demonstrate the efficiency of our method and support the theoretical results.
+For future work, non-convex optimization techniques will be investigated to estimate the matrix and the tensor kernel in the problem.
+It will be interesting to study whether the convex relaxation gap can be estimated and reduced by employing non-convex optimization methods.